-On March 13, 2014, ClearPlay, Inc. ("ClearPlay") filed a complaint against us and our wholly-owned subsidiary, EchoStar Technologies L.L.C., as well as against DISH Network and DISH Network L.L.C. in the United States District Court for the District of Utah.
+On March 13, 2014, ClearPlay, Inc. ("ClearPlay") filed a complaint against us and our subsidiary, EchoStar Technologies L.L.C., as well as against DISH Network and DISH Network L.L.C. in the United States District Court for the District of Utah.
 The complaint alleges infringement of United States Patent Nos.
-6,898,799, entitled "Multimedia Content Navigation and Playback" (the "799 patent"); 7,526,784, entitled "Delivery of Navigation Data for Playback of Audio and Video Content" (the "784 patent"); 7,543,318, entitled "Delivery of Navigation Data for Playback of Audio and Video Content" (the "318 patent"); 7,577,970, entitled "Multimedia Content Navigation and Playback" (the "970 patent"); and 8,117,282, entitled "Media Player Configured to Receive Playback Filters From Alternative Storage Mediums" (the "282 patent").
-ClearPlay alleges that the AutoHopTM feature in the HopperTM set-top box infringes the asserted patents.
+6,898,799, entitled "Multimedia Content Navigation and Playback"; 7,526,784, entitled "Delivery of Navigation Data for Playback of Audio and Video Content"; 7,543,318, entitled "Delivery of Navigation Data for Playback of Audio and Video Content"; 7,577,970, entitled "Multimedia Content Navigation and Playback"; and 8,117,282, entitled "Media Player Configured to Receive Playback Filters From Alternative Storage Mediums."
+ClearPlay alleges that the AutoHopTM feature of the HopperTM set-top box infringes the asserted patents.
+On February 11, 2015, the Court stayed the case pending various third-party challenges before the U.S. Patent and Trademark Court regarding the validity of certain of the patents ClearPlay asserts.